marciosdev/marciosdev.github.io/index.md

 ## Welcome visitor

-I'm Márcio S and I love to develop websites, systems and applications.
+I'm Márcio S. and I love to develop websites, systems and applications.
-If there's anything i can do for you, send me a [mail](mailto:marcoisdev@icloud.com), see you later.
+If there's anything i can do for you, send me a [email](mailto:marcoisdev@icloud.com), see you later.

 ### Follow me on social media